Whitmer introduces herself to Flint, challenges Detroit Dems’ reported doubts

 “An unprecedented coalition” in answer to Duggan’s doubts

-Asked by host Andy Watchorn her response to a recent report in Bridge Magazine that a group of Detroit Democrats led by Mayor Mike Duggan were looking for other people to run for governor, “because you’re out state and you’re not going to be able to mobilize Detroit,” Whitmer responded quickly.
+Asked by Andy Watchorn her response to a recent report in Bridge Magazine that a group of Detroit Democrats led by Mayor Mike Duggan were looking for other people to run for governor, “because you’re out state and you’re not going to be able to mobilize Detroit,” Whitmer responded quickly.

 “For anyone to say that there’s not enthusiasm, they’re not paying attention — Mayor Duggan is going to be on board in short order,” she said.
 She noted a new poll reported in the Detroit News shows her up by seven percentage points against Schuette.
 In particular, poll results showed her up 42 percent to 29 percent among women, with 28 percent undecided.